What to do in Hit and Run – “Leaving the scene of an Accident”

 Now not every hit & run is tragic, but many are.
 Illinois requires an uninsured motorist to carry personal injury coverage specifically, you have a right to compensation, and it will likely require legal intervention on your behalf to get that.

 When your car is damaged and you are injured, and the perpetrator runs off, it creates all kinds of challenges.
 In the most common case, hit and run against a vehicle, it often leads to the victim having to sort out car repairs, rental cars, and often medical care.
 If you are fortunate enough to have details of the vehicle that did the hit and run, then you have the dread of dealing with their insurance company.
-This is where having an attorney experienced in hit and run accidents will prove valuable.
+This is where having an attorney experienced in hit-and-run accidents will prove valuable.

 According to Illinois law 625 ILCS 5/11-401, failing to stop after an accident that causes personal injury or death is a Class 4 Felony.
-Offenders can face a prison sentence up to 15 years and fines up to $20,000.
+Offenders can face a prison sentence of up to 15 years and fines of up to $20,000.

 The law is clear, this type of destructive behavior or action is not acceptable, and we support our clients fully to recover from damages and get the compensation required for that.

-“I got hit by a car and they drove off “ – How Shuman Legal can help:
+“I got hit by a car and they drove off “ – How Shuman Legal® can help:

 Pursuing a driver that caused damage and ran often involves addressing an uninsured driver, which means a high probability that we will need to file a lawsuit.

 Insurance companies, both the other drivers and yours, may be unwilling to pay out on claims where there is coverage, and your damages made need to be covered by a means other than insurance if the driver did not have coverage in place at the time of the accident.